8 Essential Elements For De-Risking An Automation Project

 A User Requirements Definition is a document we create that specifies what you, as our client, expect the automation project to deliver.
 It’s not a technical document but should include, among other things:

 - Required functions and features of the solution

 - Workflow of the solution

 - Life cycle requirements

-In terms of the de-risking process, creating and agreeing a User Requirements Definition is part of the project’s feasibility analysis.
+In terms of the de-risking process, creating and agreeing on a User Requirements Definition is part of the project’s feasibility analysis.
 It also ensures everyone is on the same page.

 4. Design Review Management

 The design review is an essential part of de-risking automation projects.
 In regulated sectors, it’s also a compulsory part of the process and must be properly documented.

 A design review tests and evaluates the design of the automation solution against the User Requirements Definition.

 The goal of Factory Acceptance Testing (FAT) is to ensure the equipment, platforms, and components of the automation solution can deliver on requirements.
 It is a process that can highlight issues and errors, so it plays a key role in de-risking automation projects.